Erythropoietic protoporphyria & X-linked dominant protoporphyria

 Medical treatments for EPP and XLDPP include the use of:

 This is derived from the chemical that makes carrots orange.
-Some people with EPP find that taking beta-carotene capsules is helpful.
-The capsules are available on prescription (supplier details are given at the end of the sheet), are taken by mouth, and usually give the skin a slightly orange colour.
+Some people with EPP do find that taking beta-carotene capsules is helpful, but overall, there is no proof that they are an effective treatment.
 This medicine is considered to be safe, but may occasionally cause a slight tummy upset.
 Large studies showed there may also be an increased risk of lung cancer in smokers.
-Beta-carotene is available on prescription, and the dosage required may be up to 200mg per day.
-In the UK, the only licensed preparation is a 3mg capsule.
-Higher strength preparations are available via a company called IDIS (30 mg capsule), or 25 mg capsule from Durbin PLC.
+Beta-carotene is available on prescription, the dosage required may be up to 200 mg per day, is taken by mouth and usually gives the skin a slightly orange colour.
+In the UK, the only licensed preparation is a 3 mg capsule.
+Higher strength preparations are available via a company called Clinigen (15 mg capsule).
 As these preparations do not have a product licence in the UK, they are imported from abroad and the companies require written confirmation from your consultant of the reason why these higher strength capsules are required.
 This is to satisfy the Medicines Control Agency that there is a need to import the product even though a licensed product is available in the UK.
-The contact details for IDIS can be found at: http://idispharma.com and Durbin PLC at: www.durbin.co.uk.

 Narrow-band UVB and PUVA therapy are types of ultraviolet light treatment used in dermatology departments.
 They involve careful exposure to artificial ultraviolet light, usually three times a week for about five weeks in the spring.
 Induced light tolerance is thought to work by causing a physical change i.e. allowing the skin to thicken slightly and develop a tan.
 This acts as a natural sun block and may improve tolerance to sun exposure over the summer.
-Although home phototherapy is not widely available in the UK yet, this is likely to change in the near future.
+This treatment is helpful to some patients.